alinex/node-monitor/README.md

 Interactive Console
 -------------------------------------------------
 You may start the interactive console by using the `-i` option.
+Additionally you can use `--json` to set some presettings with default for the later interactive call.
 After that you will be greeted and may give the commands:

 ``` text
 > monitor -i # or --interactive